joolstorrentecalo/gitlab-foss/doc/user/group/roadmap/index.md

 ![roadmap view](img/roadmap_view_v14_3.png)

-## Sort and filter the roadmap
+## Sort and filter the Roadmap

+> - Filtering by milestone [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/218621) in GitLab 13.7 [with a flag](../../../administration/feature_flags.md) named `roadmap_daterange_filter`.
+Enabled by default.
+> - Filtering by epic confidentiality [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/218624) in GitLab 13.9.
+> - Filtering by epic [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/218623) in GitLab 13.11.
+> - Filtering by milestone [feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/323917) in GitLab 14.5.
 > - Filtering by group was [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/385191) in GitLab 15.9.
-> - Sorting by title, created date, and last updated date [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/460492) in GitLab 17.0.

 NOTE:
 Filtering roadmaps by milestone might not be available to you.
 Be sure to review this section's history for details.